 _

-Beck Siàn was born on the 4th of January (we'll be polite and avoid mentioning the year) in Melbourne, Australia.
-Her mother is Welsh, and her father was born in England, but is from an Irish family.
-With Welsh and Irish blood, it seems only natural that Beck was going to be drawn to all things Celtic – everything from the Celtic artwork and mythology, Druidic reverence for nature and trees, tales of banshees, wraiths and faeries, to the musical instruments and haunting singing-styles.
+Beck Sian was born in Australia, but with Welsh and Irish blood, it seems only natural that Beck was going to be drawn to all things Celtic – everything from the Celtic artwork and mythology, Druidic reverence for nature and trees, tales of banshees, wraiths and faeries, to the musical instruments and haunting singing-styles.

-Beck Siàn’s original music is often influenced by the natural environment and folklore surrounding her, as well as the darker side of things - tales of ghosts and the supernatural are a common lyrical theme.
+Beck Sian’s original music is often influenced by the natural environment and folklore surrounding her, as well as the otherworldly and mystical side of things - tales of ghosts and the supernatural are a common lyrical theme, as are her observations of the changing seasons, the weather, atmospheric places… Beck Sian paints soundscapes, and she also loves to paint on canvas and watercolour paper.

 Related to English singer Kate Bush, it was her influence and artistic inspiration (as well as having a talented artist for a father) that sparked Beck's own desire to dance, sing and create.